dklopstein/dklopstein/README.md

 ### 💨 Quick Facts
 - 💪 Working on a website tailored to college athletes and coaches
-- 📈 Learning more about sport and data anyltics
+- 📈 Learning more about sport and data analytics/engineering
 - 🎾 I love playing a variety of sports — tennis, volleyball, basketball, and pickleball are a few

 <!--